esilesvn/Popular_Songs_Predict/README.md

 - [Links](#links)

 ## Project Description
 This program aims to explore some classification models to get predictions.
-We add to find a dataset with some variable to predict, then do the proper cleaning, some exploration as well and test some models !
+We had to find a dataset with some variable to predict, then do the proper cleaning, some exploration as well and test some models !
 After some researches to find my dataset, I decided by interest and with curiosity to go for "Popular Songs Predictions".
 Is there some sort of recipe to get the next Hit ?
 Can we predict, with several informations on a song, if it will be a Hit or not ?
 Could it made it to Top 10 or not ?
 We will try to get some insights !